Kundan-K-Jaiswal/css-journey/README.md

 # CSS Journey 🚀

 Welcome to my **CSS Journey** — a collection of small, focused web projects I created while learning HTML and CSS.
 This repo showcases everything from layout experiments to fun animations, organized into self-contained folders.
 Each project helps me better understand modern web design concepts.
-<li>It Contains a Navigation Page Through Which you can launch the `index.html` file of each folder in your browser.</li>
+<li>It contains a Navigation Page through which you can launch the `index.html` file of each folder in your browser.</li>

 ---